cloudblue/connect-python-openapi-client/docs/guide.rst

 ^^^^^^^^^^^^^^^^^^^

-To retrieve a resource from within a collection you have to invoke the :meth:`~cnct.client.models.Resource.get` method of the :class:`~cnct.client.models.Resource` object as shown below:
+To retrieve a resource from within a collection you have to invoke the :meth:`~connect.client.models.Resource.get` method of the :class:`~connect.client.models.Resource` object as shown below:

 .. code-block:: python